CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

     * - Type
       - String, Array of strings

 The challenge's categories. |strarr| The first item in the array MAY be considered the main category.
 If the reader does not support multiple categories, the first one MUST be used.
+There MUST be at least one category.

 tags
 ====